 A Message from the President

-As an institute for higher education responsible for educating the next generation of engineers, we have an obligation toward the personal and professional development of each and every one of our students and to ensure they contribute, not only to industry, but to society as a whole.
+As an institute for higher education responsible for educating the next generation of engineers, we have an obligation toward the personal and professional development of each and every one of our students — to ensure they contribute, not only to industry, but to society as a whole.
 To maintain the relevance of the education we provide our students, Afeka began a comprehensive multi-year transformation process.
 This has included updating our curricula, pedagogy and evaluation methods, restructuring learning and work spaces, incorporating a wide range of extra-curricular activities and developing strong ties with the educational system — from which our students arrive, and with the industry — that employs our graduates when they complete their studies.

 Our faculty is dedicated to making this vision a reality.
 Instead of frontal lectures, many courses at Afeka are taught using new and relevant pedagogical approaches that enable hands-on experience and encourage dynamic interaction.
 Afeka's campus is bustling with activities that not only create a unique atmosphere both in and out of the classrooms, but also contribute to the personal and professional development of our students and demonstrate how excellence is cultivated through a passion for learning.

 The past year and half have shown us just how special Afeka is in its ability to initiate, stand tall in the face of crises, join forces and focus on solving any problem that comes to hand.
 It is these traits that led to a high global ranking as an innovative academic institution and ninth among academic institutes around the world in our management of the Coronavirus crisis.
 Our early planning and preparation now ensure that the studies at Afeka will continue at full under any circumstance throughout the coming year.